Benefits of a SaaS CMS: Lower Total Cost of Ownership

 A SaaS CMS product is built around fast, simple and pain-free scalability: You only pay for the exact services and capacity you’re using at any given moment, and there’s often no ceiling on how much demand you can accommodate.
 It’s a much more pragmatic pricing model for handling demand peaks.

-By standardizing the CMS that’s available across the enterprise, costs are lowered since users can now quickly and easily access a uniform platform where the vendor has already incorporated standardization and economies of scale into their offering.
+By standardizing the CMS that’s available across the enterprise, costs are lowered since users can now quickly and easily access a uniform platform where SaaS CMS vendors have already incorporated standardization and economies of scale into their offering.

-By centralizing service delivery in the Cloud, and taking on the job of managing, updating and supporting the platform, a SaaS CMS provider removes both costs and headaches from its customers.
+By centralizing service delivery in the Cloud, and taking on the job of managing, updating and supporting the platform, SaaS CMSv endors removes both costs and headaches from its customers.

 There are costs to an enterprise when valuable resources – in budget, personnel or management focus – are diverted into upkeep and updating of an on-premise CMS infrastructure, versus devoting those resources to business activities that directly generate ROI.

-A SaaS CMS will a marketer gains newfound agility in resource allocation, adoption and implementation, and their ability to react quickly to market developments.
+With a web SaaS CMS, marketers gain a newfound agility in resource allocation, adoption and implementation, and their ability to react quickly to market developments.
 Some CFOs factor opportunity costs into their TOC calculations: A SaaS CMS accelerates time-to-market, while on-premise systems can take significantly longer to either install or even publish websites and content.

-It’s critical to train users to extract maximum productivity and value from any software investment, but with an SaaS CMS that training can be quicker and more convenient than with on-prem systems.
+It’s critical to train users to extract maximum productivity and value from any software investment, but even with the best SaaS CMS that training can be quicker and more convenient than with on-prem systems.